Karoline Rose Sun: Performing arts

 Using the pseudonym Caroline Rose, she began her performing arts career in 2009 with Arcosm company La mécanique des anges, which toured across France.
 In her musical choreography, she sang, growled, played guitar, and danced alongside artists from different artistic disciplines.

 She was spotted by musical producers Dove Attia and Albert Cohen who cast her in the role of Solene in 1789: Les Amants de la Bastille, directed by Giuliano Pepparini.
 The show was performed at the Palais des Sports arena in Paris.

 In 2015, director Guillaume Vincent offered her the role of the Countess of Geschwitz in his Mimi, Scènes de la vie de Bohème at the Théâtre des Bouffes du Nord, (Midi Minuit company).
 She played and sang alongside Camélia Jordana and other opera singers, to music by Giaccomo Puccini reinterpreted by Frédéric Verrière.

 From 2016 to 2017, she played Edith Piaf in the play Piaf, une vie en rose et noir by Jacques Pessis (directed by François Chouquet).

 In 2016, she appeared in H to H (Marion Aubert, Roland Auzet) at the Avignon Festival where she played the character of Nina Hagen in dialogue with Michel Houellebecq.
-In 2019, she acted, sang, played guitar, and wrote music for two plays by Roland Auzet: Hedda Gabbler, d'habitude on supporte l'inévitable (Henrik Ibsen) alongside L.E.J., and Nous l'Europe, banquet des peoples (text by Laurent Gaudé) performed at the Avignon Festival 2019.
+In 2019, she acted, sang, played guitar, and wrote music for two plays by Roland Auzet: Hedda Gabbler, d'habitude on supporte l'inévitable (Henrik Ibsen) alongside L.E.J., and Nous l'Europe, banquet des peoples (text by Laurent Gaudé) performed at the Festival d'Avignon 2019.